MIGRANT BLOOD-BORNE VIRUS AND SEXUAL HEALTH SURVEY (MiBSS).

 Ethics approval has been obtained from the Curtin Human Research Ethics Committee.

-Assoc Prof Alison Reid (Curtin University), Prof Bruce Maycock (Curtin University), Prof Rebecca Guy (Kirby Institute, UNSW), Dr Graham Brown (Australian Research Centre in Sex, Health and Society, La Trobe University), Assoc Prof Limin Mao (Centre for Social Research in Health, UNSW), Prof Baden Offord (Curtin University), Dr Lisa Hartley (Curtin University), and Dr Roanna Lobo (Curtin University).
+Assoc Prof Alison Reid (Curtin University), Dr Roanna Lobo (Curtin University), Prof Rebecca Guy (Kirby Institute, UNSW), Dr Graham Brown (Australian Research Centre in Sex, Health and Society, La Trobe University), Assoc Prof Limin Mao (Centre for Social Research in Health, UNSW), Prof Baden Offord (Curtin University), Dr Lisa Hartley (Curtin University), Dr Helen Calabretto (SHINE SA), A/Professor Amy Mullens (University of Southern Queensland, and Dr Jo Durham (Queensland University of Technology).

-This research is supported by funding from the Australian Research Council Linkage Program, Curtin University and contributions from partner organisations.
+This research is supported by funding from the Australian Research Council Linkage Program, Curtin University, the Western Australian Department of Health, the South Australian Department of Health, the Victorian Department of Health and Human Services, SHINE SA, the ASHM Sexual Health Research Fund and in-kind contributions from partner organisations.

-Curtin University, Department of Health WA, WA AIDS Council, Australian Federation of AIDS Organisations, Multicultural HIV and Hepatitis Service, National Association of People with HIV Australia, Kirby Institute, Centre for Social Research in Health, AIDS Action Council of the ACT, Centre for Culture, Ethnicity & Health, Department of Health and Human Services, Australian Research Centre in Sex Health and Society, Ethnic Communities Council of WA, Multicultural Services Centre of WA, Office of Multicultural Interests, Ethnic Communities Council of Queensland, Relationships Australia SA, Government of SA, and SHINE SA.
+Curtin University, Department of Health WA, WA AIDS Council, Australian Federation of AIDS Organisations, Multicultural HIV and Hepatitis Service, National Association of People with HIV Australia, Kirby Institute, Centre for Social Research in Health, AIDS Action Council of the ACT, Centre for Culture, Ethnicity & Health, Department of Health and Human Services, Australian Research Centre in Sex Health and Society, Ethnic Communities Council of WA, Multicultural Services Centre of WA, Office of Multicultural Interests, Ethnic Communities Council of Queensland, Relationships Australia SA, Government of SA, SHINE SA, University of Southern Queensland, and Queensland University of Technology.

 SiREN and Curtin University coordinated the development of the grant and Dr Roanna Lobo is a Chief Investigator.